77794 International Environmental Law6cp

 There are course requisites for this subject.
 See access conditions.

-Anti-requisite(s): 78155 International Environmental Law: Policy and Implementation AND 78156 International Environmental Law: Policy and Implementation
+Anti-requisite(s): 78155 International Environmental Law: Policy and Implementation AND 78156 International Environmental Law: Policy and Implementation AND 79035 Sustainability and the Law

 This subject introduces students to principles of international law relating to conservation and management of the environment.
 The learning materials focus on key principles which underpin the